arushibuilds/GHC26-Sponsors-Pages/README.md

 organizations listed in the publicly available
 [Grace Hopper Celebration 2026 Partner Directory](https://ghc.anitab.org/partners).

-This list is compiled by Monica Para and Arushi Malhotra.
+This list is compiled by Arushi and Monica

 ## Disclaimer